 He spent seven years employed in Jewish education with TKU and MJBI, and taught at the Messianic Studies Program at WSTS in Warsaw, Poland in 2019 and 2020.
 He and his wife were previously active members of Congregation Shomrei Torah of Scottsdale, AZ.
 He assumed leadership at Adat B’rit in April of 2018, and lives in Westminster, CA with his wife Jeanne.

 Lonnie and Jeanne are the parents of daughters Rylie [Scott] and Jessica [Robert], and proud grandparents of six boys.

 CANTOR JEANNE BRADSHAW

 Cantor Jeanne grew up in Minneapolis, and earned her BS in Animal Science in 1986 with a minor in Biology.
 She met her future husband Lonnie there in 1985, and they were married in 1987.
 She obtained her Master’s Certificate in Cantorial Arts from MJTI in 2015, and began her current position as Cantor at Adat B’rit in April of 2018.

 She and her husband were previously active members of Congregation Shomrei Torah of Scottsdale, AZ.
-She lives in Westminster, CA with her husband Lonnie; they are the parents of daughters Rylie [Scott] and Jessica [Nathaniel], and proud grandparents of five boys.
+She lives in Westminster, CA with her husband Lonnie; they are the parents of daughters Rylie [Scott] and Jessica [Robert], and proud grandparents of six boys.

 RABBI EMERITUS SHLOMO BUTLER